slsuyel/back-to-top/README.md

 # go-to-top-react

-> A lightweight and customizable React component that adds a "Back to Top" button to your web application.
+> A lightweight and customizable React component that adds a "Go to Top" button to your web application.

 ## Getting Started